Convex hulls of multidimensional random walks: The main tool for multidimensional random walks

 We conclude this section with an asymptotic version of Part 2 of Proposition~\ref{face_prob} with $i_1=0$ for general (not necessarily symmetric) random walks.
 Recall that the function $R(u)$ was defined in~\eqref{eq: R}.

 \begin{prop} Let $S_k$ be a random walk in $\R^d, d \ge 2,$ with increments that have zero mean, a finite covariance matrix $\Sigma$, and satisfy \eqref{cond H}.
+Let $U$ be a random vector distributed uniformly over the unit sphere $\S^{d-1}$.
 Then for any sequence $h_n$ tending to infinity such that $h_n =o( n)$, we have

 uniformly in $1 \le i_2 < \dots < i_d \le n$ such that $\min(i_2, i_3 -i_2, \ldots, i_d - i_{d-1}, n-i_d) \ge h_n$, and the $o(1)$ term is uniformly bounded. \end{prop}

 Similarly to \eqref{E RW 0}, this gives (see Section~\ref{prop_proof}) the asymptotics